- A level requirements: ABB

 |Scottish Higher/Advanced Higher||

-Pass Scottish Advanced Highers with grades ABB including Mathematics and Physics.
+Pass Scottish Advanced Highers with grades ABB including Mathematics and a second science.

 |Cambridge Pre-U Diploma||D3 in Cambridge Pre U Principal Subject is accepted as equivalent to A-Level grade A M2 in Cambridge Pre U Principal Subject is accepted as equivalent to A-Level grade B Global Perspectives and Short Courses are not accepted.|